-The student is responsible for arranging all clinical experiences.
+The student is responsible for arranging all clinical and practicum experiences.
 A preceptor from a practice setting that promotes attainment of course objectives is identified by the student.
-Further details of clinical requirements for each concentration area are provided to students in the SCHOOL OF NURSING GRADUATE PROGRAM STUDENT HANDBOOK and in course syllabi.
+Further details of clinical requirements for each concentration area are provided to students in The Passan School of Nursing Graduate Program Student Handbook.